Samantha-Brown/Samantha-Brown/README.md

 <h4 align="center">
   This is my personal account, which I first used through coding school.

-  Now I now use it to continue practicing new technologies, contribute to open source projects, and to make applications just for me!
+  Now I use it to continue practicing new technologies, contribute to open source projects, and to make applications just for me!

   My favorite applications (so far) are pinned below.</h4>